SCIInstitute/ShapeWorks/docs/use-cases/femur.md

 $ python RunUseCase.py --use_case femur --skip_grooming
 ```

-To groom both the meshes and corresponding images, use `--groom_images` tag.
+To groom both the meshes and their corresponding images, use `--groom_images` tag.
 The image origin, size, and spacing will be used in mesh rasterization.

 ```
 $ python RunUseCase.py --use_case femur --groom_images